Caerind/VulkanTest/README.md

 - Step 2 : Theory of Vulkan (by following the Vulkan Cookbook, chapters 1 to 9)
 - Step 3 : My Vulkan Wrapper
 - Step 4 : Practice of Vulkan (by following Vulkan Cookbook, chapters 11 & 12, and then Vulkan Examples by SaschaWillems)
+- Step 5 : Improve the wrapper and made it a rendering engine
-- Step 5 : Add Vulkan to Numea Engine
+- Step 6 : Add Vulkan to my NumeaEngine